Mitsubishi Uni Colored Pencils

 When you branch into the larger sizes, however, your selection of colors opens up.
 If you are fortunate enough to get your hands on the massive 240 count set, then your color choices are endless.
 You will find an extensive selection of yellows, greens blues, and even subtle grays and purples.

 Overall, we feel that the color performance with these pencils is very good.
 They respond quite well to light pressure, resulting in very muted and subtle color output.
 This can be good for areas of your work that you don’t want to “pop”.
-On the other extreme, they are also capable of extremely intense color when the occasion calls for it.
+On the other extreme, they are also capable of extremely intense colors when the occasion calls for it.

-You won’t get quite the level of vibrancy of some of the top of the line premium pencils on the market.
+You won’t get quite the level of the vibrancy of some of the top of the line premium pencils on the market.
 But the differences are subtle as best.
 For a vast majority of artists, there will be no discernible difference from these and most of the other premium pencils on the market.

 The 4.2mm core is about “average” sized from our experience.
 At this size, you can put down a lot of color but are still able to handle intricate areas as long as the tip is nice and sharp.